-The procedure takes place in the mammography room and you will be awake for the entire test, which normally lasts about 45 minutes.
-A specially trained radiologist / radiographer will perform it.
+The procedure takes place in our ultrasound room and you will be awake for the entire test, which normally lasts about an hour.
+It will be performed by a specially trained radiologist/radiographer, who will explain the procedure.

-You will be asked to undress to the waist.
-A radiographer will position you in the mammogram machine either sitting or lying down on a couch, depending on the location of the abnormality in the breast.
+You will be asked to undress to the waist and lie down on a couch.

-Mammogram images will be taken to check that the correct area has been located and local anaesthetic will then be injected to numb the specific part of the breast.
+Using the ultrasound, the area to be removed will be located and local anaesthetic will then be injected to numb the specific part of the breast.
 This stings for a few seconds initially, but the rest of the procedure should be painless.

 Once the area is numb, a needle will be inserted into the breast through a small cut in the skin.
 In most cases it is inserted only once into the breast, unless we have told you that we would like to sample two areas.
-Whilst in the breast, the needle will take multiple small samples using a vacuum biopsy system, which makes a noise like a sewing machine.
+Whilst in the breast the needle will take multiple small samples using a vacuum biopsy system, which makes a noise like a sewing machine.

-You may feel some pressure on the breast during the procedure but should not feel any pain.
-If you do feel pain, tell the radiologist/radiographer and more local anaesthetic can be used.
+You may feel some pressure on the breast during the procedure, but should not feel any pain.
+If you do feel pain, tell the radiologist/radiographer and more local anaesthetic will be used.

-When enough samples have been taken, a tiny gel/metal marker clip will be introduced into the breast to mark the area where the samples were taken from.
+When enough samples have been taken, a tiny gel/metal marker clip will be introduced Into the breast to mark the area where the samples were taken from.
 This should be a painless procedure.
 The marker is harmless (it will stay in the breast and cause no discomfort) and is necessary because it marks the area of concern and can be easily seen on mammogram films.
 The marker clip will not be picked up on airport security detectors.

 At the end of the procedure, we will apply firm pressure to the breast for a few minutes.
 This will help to minimise the risk of developing bruising in the breast (haematoma).
-Paper stitches (steristrips) and a sterile dressing will be placed over the small cut in the skin and, on some occasions, a pressure bandage will also be applied.
+Paper stitches (steri-strips) and a sterile dressing will be placed over the small cut in the skin and, on some occasions, a pressure bandage will also be applied.